 Though a spiffy product, the Topsy

 Turvy runs $20 retail.
-I've seen knock-off's for half that.
+I have seen knock-off's for half that.

 I can do better than that.
-All told, for about $6 I've made my own.
+All told, for about $6 I have made my own.

 First head to a Dollar Tree store.
 The discount